-Condition Title (Put √in th Remarks (If any) No. Complied Not Complied (ii dily) 1 (5) (x) A statement of remuneration paid to the directors including independent directors; Stated in the annual Report 1 (5) (xi) A statement that the financial statements prepared by the management of the issuer company present fairly its state of affairs, the result of its operations, cash flows and changes in equity; √ 1 (5) (xii) A statement that proper books of account of the issuer company have been maintained; √ 1 (5) (xiii) A statement that appropriate accounting policies have been consistently applied in preparation of the financial statements and that the accounting estimates are based on reasonable and prudent judgment; √ 1 (5) (xiv) A statement that International Accounting Standards (IAS) or International Financial Reporting Standards (IFRS), as applicable in Bangladesh, have been followed in preparation of the financial statements and any departure there from has been adequately disclosed; √ 1(5)(xv) A statement that the system of internal control is sound in design and has been effectively implemented and monitored; √ 1 (5) (xvi) A statement that minority shareholders have been protected from abusive actions by, or in the interest of, controlling shareholders acting either directly or indirectly and have effective means of redress; √ 1 (5) (xvii) A statement that there is no significant doubt upon the issuer company's ability to continue as a going concern, if the issuer company is not considered to be a going concern, the fact along with reasons thereof shall be disclosed; √ Not Applicab 1 (5) (xviii) An explanation that significant deviations from the last year's operating results of the issuer company shall be highlighted and the reasons thereof shall be explained; √ 1 (5) (xix) A statement where key operating and financial data of at least preceding 05 (five) years shall be summarized; √ Stated in (Annexure- 1 (5) (xx) An explanation on the reasons if the issuer company has not declared dividend (cash or stock) for the year; N/A 1 (5) (xxi) Board's statement to the effect that no bonus share or stock dividend has been or shall be declared as interim dividend; 5% cash dividend declared only.
-Gen- Shareholdes offse than Sponson/ Desc 1 (5) (xxii) The total number of Board meetings held during the year and attendance by each director; √ Stated in (Annexure- 1 (5) (xxiii) A report on the pattern of shareholding disclosing the aggregate number of shares (along with name-wise details where stated below) held by:- √ Stated in (Annexure- 1 (5) (xxiii) (a) Parent or Subsidiary or Associated Companies and other related parties (name-wise details); √ SI.
-No. 3,4 & 5 annexure-E a associate companies 1 (5) (xxiii) (b) Directors, Chief Executive Officer, Company Secretary, Chief Financial Officer, Head of Internal Audit and Compliance and their spouses and minor children (name-wise details); √ Stated in (Annexure- 1 (5) (xxiii) (c) Executives; and √ Stated in (Annexure- 1 (5) (xxiii) (d) Shareholders holding ten percent (10%) or more voting interest in the company (name-wise details); Explanation: For the purpose of this clause, the expression "executive" means top 5 (five) salaried employees of the company, other than the Directors, Chief Executive Officer, Company Secretary, Chief Financial Officer and Head of Internal Audit and Compliance. v Stated in (Annexure-
+Condition Title (Put √in th Compliance Status (Put √ in the appropriate column) No. Complied Not Complied (if any) 1 (5) (x) A statement of remuneration paid to the directors including independent directors; Stated in the annual Report 1 (5) (xi) A statement that the financial statements prepared by the management of the issuer company present fairly its state of affairs, the result of its operations, cash flows and changes in equity; √ 1 (5) (xii) A statement that proper books of account of the issuer company have been maintained; √ 1 (5) (xiii) A statement that appropriate accounting policies have been consistently applied in preparation of the financial statements and that the accounting estimates are based on reasonable and prudent judgment; √ 1 (5) (xiv) A statement that International Accounting Standards (IAS) or International Financial Reporting Standards (IFRS), as applicable in Bangladesh, have been followed in preparation of the financial statements and any departure there from has been adequately disclosed; √ 1(5)(xv) A statement that the system of internal control is sound in design and has been effectively implemented and monitored; √ 1 (5) (xvi) A statement that minority shareholders have been protected from abusive actions by, or in the interest of, controlling shareholders acting either directly or indirectly and have effective means of redress; √ 1(5)(xvii) A statement that there is no significant doubt upon the issuer company's ability to continue as a going concern, if the issuer company is not considered to be a going concern, the fact along with reasons thereof shall be disclosed; V Not Applicable 1 (5) (xviii) An explanation that significant deviations from the last year's operating results of the issuer company shall be highlighted and the reasons thereof shall be explained; √ 1 (5) (xix) A statement where key operating and financial data of at least preceding 05 (five) years shall be summarized; √ Stated in (Annexure-D 1 (5) (xx) An explanation on the reasons if the issuer company has not declared dividend (cash or stock) for the year; N/A 1 (5) (xxi) Board's statement to the effect that no bonus share or stock dividend has been or shall be declared as interim dividend; 5% cosh dividend declared only Gener Shareholders other than Spansony Descrip 1 (5) (xxii) The total number of Board meetings held during the year and attendance by each director; √ Stated in (Annexure-H 1 (5) (xxiii) A report on the pattern of shareholding disclosing the aggregate number of shares (along with name-wise details where stated below) held by:- √ Stated in (Annexure-E 1 (5) (xxiii) (a) Parent or Subsidiary or Associated Companies and other related parties (name-wise details); √ SI.
+No. 3,4 & 5 c annexure-E an associate companies 1 (5) (xxiii) (b) Directors, Chief Executive Officer, Company Secretary, Chief Financial Officer, Head of Internal Audit and Compliance and their spouses and minor children (name-wise details); √ Stated in (Annexure-E 1(5)(xxiii)(c) Executives; and √ Stated in (Annexure-E 1 (5) (xxiii) (d) Shareholders holding ten percent (10%) or more voting interest in the company (name-wise details); Explanation: For the purpose of this clause, the expression "executive" means top 5 (five) salaried employees of the executive means top 10 (five) salaried employees of the executive of the Executive Officer, Company, other than the Directors, Chief Executive Officer, Company Secretary, Chief Financial Officer and Head of Internal Audit and Compliance.
+V Stated in (Annexure-E